 But don’t be afraid.
 Geckos are not dangerous or poisonous.
 They can bite if they are stressed out, but they will be more afraid of you than you will be of them.
 Just give them space and they will run away from you.

 Not all beaches are beautiful

 Bali is known for its magnificent beaches.
 Probably the most iconic is the T-Rex-shaped mountain and a nearby beach on Nusa Penida, which is not even on Bali island.
 But not all of them are as in the pictures.

 Many beaches near the biggest cities are quite plain.
 No mountains, no white sand, no blue color of the water.
 Maybe even some garbage floating around.

 This is the reason why you shouldn’t just go and stay in one place in the middle of a city.
 Explore the awesomeness Bali has to offer!

-Another fun way how to find exceptional beaches would be just taking a scooter and checking out several beaches along the coast.
-There are many beaches on Google maps, and locals or road signs can lead you to some lesser-known ones.
+Another fun way to find exceptional beaches would be just taking a scooter and checking out several beaches along the coast.
+There are many beaches on Google Maps, and locals or road signs can lead you to some lesser-known ones.